Kingfish ACE: Strategy, Creativity and Air Power

-Col. Jason Gale(right), 377th Air Base Wing individual mobility augmentee commander, learns about Kingfish Agile Combat Employment (ACE) from Capt.
-Melia Pulliam, Air Force Wargaming Institute wargaming director, at Kirtland Air Force Base, New Mexico, June 12, 2023.
+“We can bring in Airmen from a non planning or logistics background, allow them to think for themselves and problem solve, and they immediately gain a deeper appreciation and understanding of ACE as a concept and become more capable Airmen as a result.”

+As Kingfish ACE continues to grow throughout the Air Force, team Kirtland is thrilled/proud to be a force of positive change for an ever evolving Air Force.

 The game’s title Kingfish derives its lineage from Vietnam where Tactical Airlift Control Elements would use the callsign Kingfish after successfully opening an airfield.
-(U.S. Air Force photo by Airman 1st Class Spencer Kanar.)

 |Date Taken: